d-hacks/kronos/README.md

 ## Command
 ### Introduce kronos to your project
-In order to use kronos, you need to create the kronos configuration files in your project directory.
-In kronos, you can create that only to executing the following `init` command.
+In order to use kronos, you need to create the kronos configuration files in your project directory by executing the following `init` command.
 ```
 kronos init
 ```

 ### Build the container
-Create the docker-compose container of python environment.
-This container provides python in Ubuntu 18.04 environment.
+The following commands build the docker-compose container for Python in Ubuntu 18.04 environment.
-If you want to create the cpu environment, please type the following commaned.
+For CPU environments, type in
 ```
 kronos build
 ```
-If you want to create the gpu environment, please type the following commaned.
+For GPU environments, type in
 ```
 kronos build --gpu
 ```

-### Run the python file in the built docker container
+### Run the Python file in the docker container you built
-Run the python file in cpu environment
-({python\_file} is the target file that you want to run)
+For CPU environments, use
 ```
-kronos run {python file}
+kronos run {YOUR_PYTHON_FILE.py}
 ```
-Run the python file in gpu environment
+For GPU environments, use
 ```
 kronos run --gpu {python file}
 ```